hherzl/CatFactory/README.md

 ## Trivia

-* The name for this framework it was F4N1 before than CatFactory
++ The name for this framework it was F4N1 before than CatFactory
-* Framework's name is related to kitties
++ Framework's name is related to kitties
-* Import logic uses sp_help stored procedure to retrieve the database object's definition, I learned that in my database course at college
++ Import logic uses sp_help stored procedure to retrieve the database object's definition, I learned that in my database course at college
-* Load mapping for entities with MEF, it's inspired in "OdeToCode" (Scott Allen) article for Entity Framework 6.x
++ Load mapping for entities with MEF, it's inspired in "OdeToCode" (Scott Allen) article for Entity Framework 6.x
-* Expose all settings in one class inside of project's definition is inspired on DevExpress settings for Web controls (Web Forms)
++ Expose all settings in one class inside of project's definition is inspired on DevExpress settings for Web controls (Web Forms)
-* There are three alpha versions for CatFactory as reference for Street Fighter Alpha fighting game.
++ There are three alpha versions for CatFactory as reference for Street Fighter Alpha fighting game.
-* There will be two beta versions for CatFactory, the first with name Sun and second one with name Moon as reference for characters from The King of Fighters fighting game: Kusanagi Kyo and Yagami Iori.
++ There will be two beta versions for CatFactory: Sun and Moon as reference for characters from The King of Fighters game: Kusanagi Kyo and Yagami Iori.

-## Quick starts
+## Quick Starts

 [`Scaffolding View Models with CatFactory`](https://www.codeproject.com/Tips/1164636/Scaffolding-View-Models-with-CatFactory)